XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-xrp-as-an-exchange.md

 This list does not include the [prerequisites](#prerequisites-for-supporting-xrp) required of an exchange.

-At this point, _Alpha Exchange_ has created [operational, standby, and issuing accounts](#accounts) on the XRP Ledger and added them to its balance sheet, but has not accepted any deposits from its users.
+At this point, _Alpha Exchange_ has created [hot, warm, and cold wallets](#accounts) on the XRP Ledger and added them to its balance sheet, but has not accepted any deposits from its users.

 <table>